 - obsessive compulsive disorder

-- post-traumatic stress disorder and symptoms (NOTE: An adaptation of CBT, called Trauma-Focused CBT, has been found to be particularly effective for PTSD.
-You can learn more about Trauma-Focused CBT here)
+- trauma-related disorders, including post-traumatic stress disorder (An adaptation of CBT, called Trauma-Focused CBT, has been found to be particularly effective for children and youth struggling with trauma.
+You can learn more about Trauma-Focused CBT below).

 How long will it take?